Essential Guide To Madrid Spain Transport

 There are 5 main ways of travelling around the centre of Madrid.
 The public transport system is excellent, and I would highly recommend using it.

-In my opinion, Madrid Spain transport doesn’t get much better than the metro.
-The trains operate from 06:00 until 01:30 and during daylight hours you won’t have to wait more than 5 minutes for a train.
-From about 19:00 onwards trains are slightly less frequent, but even then the wait is a maximum of 15 minutes.
+In my opinion, Madrid Spain transport doesn't get much better than the metro.
+During daylight hours you won't have to wait more than 5 minutes for a train.
+From about 19:00 onwards trains are slightly less frequent, but even then the wait is a maximum of 30 minutes.

 The metro is a clean, safe and efficient service that is easy to navigate.
 The coaches are air-conditioned, and spacious.
 Many also have seating reserved for the elderly and disabled.
-The metro is cheap, and you can buy a single ticket for just 1 euro.
-The cheapest option, is to buy a 10 journey ‘metrobus’ ticket that you can also use on the bus.
-This costs 6.40 euros.
+The metro is cheap.
+The cheapest option, is to buy a 10 journey 'metrobus' ticket that you can also use on the bus.

-To see more detailed information about the Madrid Metro, click here to go to our in depth metro page.
+To see more detailed information about the Madrid Metro.

-To see up to date information regarding timetables and any works on any of the lines, click here to go to the official Madrid metro site.
+To see up to date information regarding timetables and any works on any of the lines, see the official Madrid metro website for more information.

 Madrid Taxi Service